Posted on

 Song of the Fatherland

 Song of the Fatherland, number 6309-A. Sung by the Moscow Military Chorus (courtesy of Artkino Pictures).
 A single from the film, One Day in Soviet Russia, was produced in 1941.
-The film is essentially a propaganda piece to help garner pro-soviet sympathy after Germany invaded it.
-It was narrated by Quentin Reynolds, a journalist, who would be very much anti-communist in the 1950s.
+The film is essentially a propaganda piece to help garner pro-Soviet sympathy after Germany invaded it.
+It was narrated by Quentin Reynolds, a journalist who was very much anti-communist in the 1950s.

 You can download the MP3 here or listen to it below.